Inheritance: Islamic laws

 The Quran introduced a number of different rights and restrictions on matters of inheritance, including general improvements to the treatment of women and family life compared to the pre-Islamic societies that existed in the Arabian Peninsula at the time.
 Furthermore, the Quran introduced additional heirs that were not entitled to inheritance in pre-Islamic times, mentioning nine relatives specifically of which six were female and three were male.
-However, the inheritance rights of women remained inferior to those of men because in Islam someone always has a responsibility of looking after a woman's expenses.
-According to Quran 4:11, for example, a son is entitled to twice as much inheritance as a daughter.
+However, the inheritance rights of women remained different to those of men because in Islam someone always has a responsibility of looking after a woman's expenses.
+According to 4:11, for example, a son is entitled to twice as much inheritance as a daughter.
 The Quran also presented efforts to fix the laws of inheritance, and thus forming a complete legal system.
 This development was in contrast to pre-Islamic societies where rules of inheritance varied considerably.
 In addition to the above changes, the Quran imposed restrictions on testamentary powers of a Muslim in disposing his or her property.